Mimosa aculeaticarpa Ortega

 Bloom Time: Midsummer

 Mimosa aculeaticarpa is a straggling thicket-forming shrub that usually grows up to 3.3 feet (1 m) tall but occasionally double that height.
-The twigs are hairy and armed with backward-pointing spines that easily catch in clothing.
+The twigs are hairy and armed with backward-pointing spines that quickly catch in clothing.
 The alternate leaves are bi-pinnate with a varying number of small oblong leaflets.
-Flowers are white or pale pink, bunched together in globular heads.
-Fruits are flat pods, up to 1.6 inches (4 cm) long, flattened between the seeds, and split open when ripe.
+Flowers are white or pale pink and bunched together in globular heads.
+Fruits are flat, up to 1.6 inches (4 cm) long pods, flattened between the seeds and split open when ripe.

 USDA hardiness zone 3a to 10a: from −40 °F (−40 °C) to 35 °F (+1.7 °C).

 How to Grow and Care

-Mimosa is capable of growing in some hardy zones and can survive in temperatures as low as -10 degrees Fahrenheit (-23 degrees Celsius).
+Mimosa can grow in some hardy zones and can survive in temperatures as low as -10 degrees Fahrenheit (-23 degrees Celsius).
 Although it grows exceptionally well in bright and full sunlight, it can grow in partially shaded areas.
 The plant can grow on various soil types like clay, loam, and sandy soil.
 The soil should ideally be acidic, but mildly alkaline soil would suffice too.
 The plant is known to survive in droughts and hence requires little watering.

 This species is endemic to upland regions of Mexico, Arizona, New Mexico, and Texas.